VillainsRule/HorizonUI/README.md

 💬 [Join the HorizonUI Discord Community!](https://discord.gg/f6tEKFBd4m)

 > [!WARNING]
-> Reminder that issues may be related to our fork's modifications.
-Open an issue here instead of asking there.
+> Reminder that issues you face using this fork might be our fault.<br>
+> Open an issue here instead of asking questions there.